 Prohibited Conduct.
-Includes, but is not limited to, Sexual Harassment - Title IX, Sexual Assault - Non-Title IX, Dating Violence - Non-Title IX, Domestic Violence - Non-Title IX, Stalking - Non-Title IX, Sexual Harassment - Non-Title IX, Threats Toward an Intimate Partner, Sex/Gender Discrimination, Harassment on the Basis of Sex/Gender, Sexual Exploitation, and Retaliation.
-Definitions of Prohibited Conduct can be found on pages 34-35 of this report.
+Conduct prohibited by this Policy and listed in the Prohibited Conduct section.
+This includes Discrimination on the Basis of a Protected Characteristic, Harassment on the Basis of a Protected Characteristic, Sexual Harassment - Title IX, Sexual Assault - Non-Title IX, Dating Violence - Non-Title IX, Domestic Violence - Non-Title IX, Stalking - Non-Title IX, Sexual Harassment - Non-Title IX, Threats Toward an Intimate Partner, Sexual Exploitation, and Retaliation.

 Remedies.
 Measures determined to be necessary by the Hearing Chair/Panel (Title IX) or Adjudicator (non-Title IX) to restore or preserve the complainant's equal access to the College's education program or activity.
-Remedies will be determined and monitored by the Title IX Coordinator throughout the Complainant's enrollment, employment, and/or engagement with the College.
+Remedies will be determined and monitored by the Civil Rights & Title IX Coordinator throughout the Complainant's enrollment, employment, and/or engagement with the College.